-For more ideas, take a look at the best pants for travel!
+For more ideas, take a look at the best pants for hiking!

 An assortment of tops is the best bet to be prepared for any type of weather.
 A couple of tees, tanks, and a button down should be all you really need.
 Mix in a few quick dry items, with normal cotton blend tops for the best of both worlds.

 It may also be smart to pack a light fleece for layering.
 Trekking up a river in shaded areas can get quite cold, and a long sleeve top will come in handy.

 Here are some of our readers’ favorite fleece travel jackets!